IV.

 a baby’s new tooth jutting from his gum.

-For the ones who’ve no reading, Daddy reads
+For the ones who’ve no reading, Da reads out

 Sometimes, he makes me leave the house for this,